anupamsahoo/Restrict-Admin-by-IP/readme.txt

 Requires at least: 5.2
 Tested up to: 6.8
 Requires PHP: 7.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Restrict access to wp-login.php and wp-admin to specific IP addresses.
-Includes an easy-to-use admin UI to manage allowed IPs and auto-add your current IP.
+Restrict wp-login.php and wp-admin access to specific IPs with an admin UI and auto-add of your current IP.

 == Description ==